espocrm/documentation/docs/extensions/voip-integration/customization.md

 **Important**: the added entity must be of the `Person` type.

-To add some custom entities to Permitted Entities, please create/modify the file `/custom/Espo/Custom/Resources/metadata/integrations/<CONNECTOR_NAME>.json` with the code:
+To add some custom entities to Permitted Entities, create/modify the file `/custom/Espo/Custom/Resources/metadata/integrations/<CONNECTOR_NAME>.json` with the code:

 (e.g. for Asterisk connector it's the file `/custom/Espo/Custom/Resources/metadata/integrations/Asterisk.json`)